-Further study: This subject will enhance tertiary business/commercial courses.

-Occupation: Provides students with the skills and knowledge for future employment and self-employment in a wide range of occupations.
-Any occupation associated with the business or commercial world will benefit from the skills and knowledge leaned in this course.

-Other ways: Improves understanding of how the commercial world operates and affects us as consumers and builds financial literacy.
+- Further study: This subject will enhance tertiary business/commercial courses. - Provides students with the skills and knowledge for future employment and self-employment in a wide range of occupations.
+Any occupation associated with the business or commercial world will benefit from the skills and knowledge leaned in this course. - Other ways: Improves understanding of how the commercial world operates and affects us as consumers and builds financial literacy.
 This course is especially helpful for students wanting to be involved with a business either as a small business owner or employee.

-For further information contact: Ms Cufrè, Mr Laing or Ms Christodoulou including
+For further information contact: Ms Cufrè or Mr Laing

-Outline of courses offered externally
+Outline of Courses offered externally